-But there's a new people you didn't expect: pegasi.
+But to make up for the lack of antel, there's a new people you didn't expect: pegasi.
 Given their distinctly equine look, this is the only possible translation of their Trade name; but they're not flying horses--at most, anorexic ponies with a dash of grayhound.
 They do tell you (while they lick you to see how you taste, and tickle you to see how you giggle, and paw through everything you own) that the northerners they're descended from, up in chilly Roland, run quite a bit larger and shaggier--but even a big northerner'd weigh less than you.

-On the other hand... if you suspected all those antel excuses were just that, you may be right.
+On the other hoof... if you suspected all those antel excuses were just that, you may be right.
 This supremely sensitive people can't bear mockery.
 Maybe they, too, find pegasi to be a crude parody of themselves (insensitive touchy-feely loudmouths, pawing everything with those flashy opposable thumbs!) and are just too polite to say so.
-Or, worse yet, they find pegasi beautiful--and who can bear unrequited love?
+Or, worse yet, they find pegasi enviable, magical, beautiful--and who can bear unattainable, unrequited love?

 I know it sounds odd.
 We're used to thinking of factors like food, predation, competitors, disease and geographical barriers restricting an organism's range.
 But love?
 Hurt feelings?
 Esthetics?

 But are we so sure about the real factors behind the decline of our neighbors?
 What do dolphins, gorillas, elephants and wolves really feel about us?
 Are they discouraged, do they feel helpless?
-Remember how the native Tasmanians chose to stop having kids when faced with an alien civilization possessing magical super-weapons.
+Remember how the native Tasmanians chose to stop having kids when their land was taken over by brutal aliens possessing magical super-weapons.
 Just a thought, zoo owners!
 I mean, if you were a highly intelligent creature with an ancient sophisticated oral culture but no hands, could encountering human civilization give you an uneasy sense of inferiority?
 Envy?
 Despair?